If you're pregnant or breastfeeding and have questions about COVID-19, visit the CDC's website for the most up-to-date information.Close

 In these early days, each breastfeeding session might last 25-40 minutes, but this can vary based on how hungry or sleepy your baby is.
 It is important to remember that, in addition to food, babies get their hydration, comfort and snuggle time while at the breast.

 Feed your baby on the fuller breast first until she naturally comes off or falls asleep, then try to burp her and offer the other breast.
 Breastfed babies often don’t burp, but it never hurts to try.
 Sitting your baby up to burp can also help wake her up, which may help her eat more actively on the second breast.

-In the days after delivery, you may feel cramping in your lower stomach when you breastfeed.
+In the days after delivery, you may feel uterine cramping when you breastfeed.
+This is completely normal and can last for several days or weeks.
 Cramps are a sign that your uterus is contracting and shrinking to its pre-pregnancy size.
-This is just one way breastfeeding helps you get your pre-pregnancy body back.
+If you have any concerns, reach out to your healthcare provider.

 Your baby may have a period of time during the day when she wants to nurse more often—sometimes every hour.
 This “cluster feeding” tends to happen in the evenings for the first 4-6 weeks of a baby’s life.
 As long as your baby is cluster feeding only during one part of the day, you can be sure that all is well and she is healthy.

 Follow your baby’s lead, and offer her the breast whenever she is showing hunger cues.
 Cluster feeding helps your baby get what she needs and also boosts your milk supply.
 Talk with a lactation consultant or your pediatrician if your baby is cluster feeding for more than one stretch during the day or if you have any concerns about her feeding pattern.